-- Removing or minimising disadvantages suffered by people due to their protected characteristics - Taking steps to meet the needs of people with certain protected characteristics where these are different from the needs of other people - Encouraging people with certain protected characteristics to participate in public life or in other activities where participation is disproportionately low.
+- Removing or minimising disadvantages suffered by people due to their protected characteristics - Taking steps to meet the needs of people with certain protected characteristics where these are different from the needs of other people

+• Encouraging people with certain protected characteristics to participate in public life or in other activities where participation is disproportionately low.

 Whilst there is no absolute requirement to fully remove any disadvantage the Duty is to have "regard to" and remove or minimise disadvantage and in considering the merits of this planning application the planning authority has taken into consideration the requirements of the Public Sector Equalities Duty.
-There are no specific implications for person with protected characteristics in this case.